aplteam/MarkAPL/Files/MarkAPL.md

 =====
 ~~~

-Generally no blank line is required either before or after such a header but because a SeText header cannot interrupt a paragraph it is necessary to have a blank line between the end of a paragraph and a SeText header.
+Generally no blank line is required either before or after such a header, but because a SeText header cannot interrupt a paragraph it is necessary to have a blank line between the end of a paragraph and a SeText header.

 ##### The "pound" syntax (ATX)